oscar-davids/lpmsdemo/README.md

 ### Requirements

 Project requires libavcodec (ffmpeg) and friends.
 See `install_ffmpeg.sh` .
 Running this script will install everything in `~/compiled`.
-In order to build LPMS, the dependent libraries need to be discoverable by pkg-config and golang.
+In order to build project, the dependent libraries need to be discoverable by pkg-config and golang.
 If you installed everything with `install_ffmpeg.sh` , then run `export PKG_CONFIG_PATH=~/compiled/lib/pkgconfig:$PKG_CONFIG_PATH` so the deps are picked up.

-  remark: for use subtitle should be build ffmpeg with --enable-libass
+  remark: for use subtitle should be built ffmpeg with --enable-libass

 For classification need to install tensorflow.
 Because currently project use the tensorflow 1.15 version,if have GPU, need to install the CUDA 10.0 version additionally.
 For installation of tensorflow, refer to the following URL: